kagehq/echos/README.md

 **Use Echos when:** You're ready to let an AI agent run autonomously, but want a safety net before it sends that email, deletes that file, or posts to production Slack.

+### "I don't have an agent yet.
+Should I care?"

+If you're currently using AI for **interactive coding** (Cursor, Claude, etc.) - you might not need Echos *yet*.

+But if you're thinking about building your first autonomous agent (or already experimenting), Echos helps you ship with confidence.
+Start with our [examples/](./examples/) to see real agent patterns you can adapt.

+**🆕 NEW: VSCode Extension** - Test and control agents directly in your IDE!
+[Learn more →](./apps/vscode-extension/)

 ## Installation

 ```bash